igor32648/nextjs-hotel/README.md

 ## Contributing

-We welcome contributions from the community to improve and expand this project.
-If you'd like to contribute, please follow our [contribution guidelines](CONTRIBUTING.md).
+I welcome contributions from the community to improve and expand this project.
+If you'd like to contribute, please contact me or fell free to use it the way you want to.

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [MIT License].

 ---